-27 21(4)(c) defines subscriber information.
+^{27 21(4)(}c) defines subscriber information.
 See Chapter 2 for further information on RIPA 21(4) and the different categories of communications data defined in RIPA.

-- 2.5 When a public authority wishes to acquire communications data, the designated person must believe that the acquisition, in the form of an authorisation or notice, is necessary.
-He or she must also believe that conduct to be proportionate to what is sought to be achieved by obtaining the specified communications data that the conduct is no more than is required in the circumstances.
-This involves balancing the extent of the interference with an individual's rights and freedoms against a specific benefit to the investigation or operation being undertaken by a relevant public authority in the public interest. - 2.6 As well as consideration of the rights of the individual under investigation, consideration must also be given to any actual or potential infringement of the privacy and other rights of individuals who are not the subject of the investigation or operation.
-An application for the acquisition of communications data should draw attention to any circumstances which give rise to significant collateral intrusion. - 2.7 Particular consideration must also be given, when pertinent, to the right to freedom of expression.
-28 - 2.8 Taking all these considerations into account in a particular case, an interference with the rights of an individual may still not be justified because the adverse impact on the rights of another individual or group of individuals is too severe. - 2.9 Any conduct where the interference is excessive in relation to the aims of the investigation or operation, or is in any way arbitrary, will not be proportionate. - 2.10 Before public authorities can request communications data, authorisation must be given by the designated person in the relevant authority.
-A designated person is someone holding a prescribed office, rank or position within a relevant public authority that has been designated for the purpose of acquiring communications data by order.29 - 2.11 The relevant public authorities for Chapter II are set out in section 25(1).
-They are: - a police force (as defined in section 81(1) of RIPA);30 - the National Crime Agency; 37 - HM Revenue and Customs;32 - the Security Service; - the Secret Intelligence Service; and - the Government Communications Headquarters.
+- 2.6.
+As well as consideration of the rights of the individual under investigation, consideration must also be given to any actual or potential infringement of the privacy and other rights of individuals who are not the subject of the investigation or operation.
+An application for the acquisition of communications data should draw attention to any circumstances which give rise to significant collateral intrusion. - 2.7.
+Particular consideration must also be given, when pertinent, to the right to freedom of expression.28 - 2.8.
+Taking all these considerations into account in a particular case, an interference with the rights of an individual may still not be justified because the adverse impact on the rights of another individual or group of individuals is too severe. - 2.9.
+Any conduct where the interference is excessive in relation to the aims of the investigation or operation, or is in any way arbitrary, will not be proportionate. - 2.10.
+Before public authorities can request communications data, authorisation must be given by the designated person in the relevant authority.
+A designated person is someone holding a prescribed office, rank or position within a relevant public authority that has been designated for the purpose of acquiring communications data by order.29 - 2.11.
+The relevant public authorities for Chapter II are set out in section 25(1).
+They are: - a police force (as defined in section 81(1) of RIPA);30

-See the section on communications data involving certain professions, beginning at paragraph 3.72, for further information and guidance, including on the requirement for the use of the Police and Criminal Evidence Act 1984 until such time as there is specific legislation to provide judicial authorisation for applications for communications data to determine journalistic sources.
+28 See the section on communications data involving certain professions, beginning at paragraph 3.72, for further information and guidance, including on the requirement for the use of the Police and Criminal Evidence Act 1984 until such time as there is specific legislation to provide judicial authorisation for applications for communications data to determine journalistic sources.

-See articles 3 and 4, SI 2010/480.
+29 See articles 3 and 4, SI 2010/480.
 By virtue of article 4 of the order all more senior personnel to the designated office, rank or position are also allowed to grant authorisations or give notices.

-Each police force is a separate relevant public authority which has implications for the separation of roles in the acquisition of data under RIPA.
+30 Each police force is a separate relevant public authority which has implications for the separation of roles in the acquisition of data under RIPA.